-Taking a strategic approach to organisational development means that the partner and DCA must have a rather clear understanding of what they want to achieve through the process.
+Taking a strategic approach to organisational development means that the partner must have a rather clear understanding of identified problems and challenges, and of what they want to achieve through a change process.
 Try to visualize the goal and discuss benefits compared to the present situation.
-It is important to start by identifying which questions are of immediate interest and explore some of the deeper issues behind them.
-People must be committed to a desire for change.
+It is important to start by identifying which problems, challenges and questions are of immediate interest and explore some of the deeper issues behind them.
 A knowledgeable, external consultant or facilitator with experience in leading such a process of change can be of great assistance during this process.